-Kentucky GOP lawmaker indicted for allegedly threatening to ‘hog tie’ a woman with Ethernet cable
+Kentucky GOP lawmaker indicted on assault, accused of strangling woman with Ethernet cable

 “While we reserve comment on this specific situation, the House Majority Caucus unequivocally denounces any form of domestic violence and has zero tolerance for it or its perpetrators,” Kentucky House Speaker David Osborne (R) said in a statement at the time, according to WKMS.
 “A society that values human life must also condemn domestic abuse."

-After the grand jury indictment Friday, Kentucky Democratic leaders doubled down on its call for Goforth to resign.
+After the grand jury indictment Friday, Kentucky Democratic leaders doubled down on their call for Goforth to resign.
 If he refuses, they said, Republican leaders must force him out instead.

 “State Representative Goforth should have resigned back in April and his party should have taken action against him when he refused to do so,” Marisa McNee, a spokeswoman for the state Democratic Party, said in a statement, according to the Herald-Leader.
 “This is not the first time a victim of Mr. Goforth’s violent assaults has come forward.
 Republican Leadership has ignored this for far too long, it is time for them to take action.
 Goforth needs to go.”